 3. In the early stages if drainage is occurring, wet dressings, using gauze soaked in Domeboro astringent, are an option to control itching when ointments and the measures described below are insufficient to control pruritis during the first day or two of therapy.
-These dressings have the advantage of blocking the child's ability to scratch the area.
-For use as a wet dressing, saturate gauze in the solution; gently squeeze.
-Apply saturated cloth loosely to the affected area.
-Change dressing every 2-3 hours.
+They have the advantage of blocking the child's ability to scratch the area.
+Change every 2-3 hours.

 - 4. For relief of itching: - Adults and children 12 years of age and older: Diphenhydramine hydrochloride 25-50 mg orally 3 or 4 times a day (not to exceed 300 mg/day).
 Do not give in third trimester of pregnancy or to breastfeeding mother. - b.
-Children 6 through 11 years of age : Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
+Children 6 years of age to younger than 12 years of age: Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
 May give 12.5 mg to 25 mg every 4 to 6 hours; do not exceed 150 mg/day. - c.
-Children 2 through 5 years of age : Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
+Children 2 years of age to younger than 6 years of age: Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
 May give 6.25 mg every 4 to 6 hours; do not exceed 37.5 mg/day.